Description of what are bed bugs

 - Mattress encasements

 - Towels in bath

-To protect yourself further from re-infestation when you empty the vacuum cleaner ensure that you place in plastic bag and tie the top before throwing into the garbage.
+To protect yourself further from re-infestation, when you empty the vacuum cleaner, ensure that you place it in a plastic bag and tie the top before throwing it into the garbage.

-Now you know what are bed bugs and more importantly how to get rid of them!
+Now you know what bed bugs and, more importantly, how to get rid of them are!
 The washing and cleaning process above should be repeated in 10-14 days to ensure that the bed bugs have gone.

-But if this looks like a whole lot of work (which it is!) you can simply call our team at A1 Pest Control Canberra on 0407 065 413 and we will come out to treat your property and advise of follow up treatment.
+But if this looks like a whole lot of work (which it is!), you can call our team at A1 Pest Control Canberra on 0407 065 413, and we will come out to treat your property and advise of follow up treatment.